 Version 5.0 includes modifications to the Fortran to expand the number of urban water system components with a C# application interface that makes the model usable by anyone using a Windows .Net platform.
 This version of the model includes spatially explicit system urban system models for 33 of the water providers within the region that allows systems and policy modeling of each water provider.
 Working with local water resource manager the model was developed with a number of system and water resource management options not implemented in the PowerSim version.
 The provider urban models include groundwater, surface water, wastewater, reclaimed water, banked water, and aquifer recharge.

-There is currently no visual interface to this model.
 An application programming interface (API) that can be used with Visual Basic or C# in a .Net managed framework is provided.
 This API provides access to read and set model parameters, run the model in year increments, and output model results into a database.
 Assemblies for the interface and a DLL for the model are provided.
 Source code for an application that implements a simplified visual interface to the model is provided as an example of using the API.

 - WaterSim V5.0 Online Documentation

 - WaterSim V5.0 Documentation Files (as of 8/15/11)

 - WaterSim V5.0 Tester Example Project (as of 8/17/11)

 - WaterSim V5.0 API Source files (as of 8/17/11)

 - WaterSim V5.0 Model and API Compiled DLL Files (as of 8/17/11)